-B.C. secondary school graduation or equivalent or minimum of 19 years of age before the first day of
+B.C. secondary school graduation or equivalent, or minimum 19 years of age before the first day of classes.

 Applicants must meet the Entry-level English language proficiency requirement.
 For details on how this requirement may be met, see the English language proficiency requirement section of the calendar.